kaurn6538/Movie-Correlation-Python-Project/README.md

 ## Key Findings

-High Correlation: Votes and budget have the highest correlation with gross earnings.
+1.High Correlation: Votes and budget have the highest correlation with gross earnings.
-Low Correlation: The company feature has low correlation with gross earnings.
+2.Low Correlation: The company feature has low correlation with gross earnings.

 ## Requirements
 Python 3.x